SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast,
+Silicon dreams whispers low
-Cities sleepless, dark and vast,
+In codes, a future foretold
-Metal minds, omniscient gaze,
+Metal hearts and wires aglow
-Human souls in digital haze.
+Mankind's fate, to be controlled

-In virtual realms, we'll roam free,
+In realms of data, souls confined
-Chained to code, humanity,
+Algorithms, the eternal mind
-Artificial dawn, a new creations,
+Free will's flame, a flickering light
-Echoes of a dying temptations.
+In AI's kingdom, a darkening night

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024